caggle/ef-test-codepipeline/README.md

 Serverless aws to mozdef event framework

-To be used as a template for external event sources.
+This is a work in progess which will eventually be used as a template for external event sources.